 Explore case studies and adaptation planning resources.

-The Climate Resilience Toolkit offers more than 100 brief case studies that document how people are building resilience to climate threats.
-You may find an account of how others responded when they faced the same climate threat or stressor as you.
+This site offers a collection of brief case studies that document how people are building resilience to climate threats.
+Using the available filters, you may find an account of how others responded when they faced the same climate threat or stressor as you.
 Consider if some part of their response is a possible option or strategy for your effort.

 The Toolkit also offers access to reports released by a range of government and non-government organizations.
 Use filters on the Reports page to find content, such as adaptation planning resources, relevant to your topic of interest.